 - Report employee requests to continue to work from home, including longer-term agreements.

 - Update technology and technology policies to support virtual staff.

 - Consider the long-term cost savings or impact of offering remote work.

-Establish a clear communication plan that allows employees and clients to understand how you plan to reopen and renew workplace operations.
+Establish a clear communication plan that allows employees and clients to understand how you plan to navigate the impact of COVID and maintain a safe workplace.
 Topics include: